Vyral/justin-udy/_posts/2022-11-14-your-market-update-for-november.md

 {% include excerpt.html %}

 What’s going on in the Utah market?
-The news can make things sound pretty grim, but the truth is that it’s still a good time for both buyers and sellers.
+The news can make things sound pretty grim but the truth is that it’s still a good time for both buyers and sellers.
 We’ve got all the latest housing numbers to share with you.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**